Antoine Guimali: Central African Republic

 Upon the independence of the Central African Republic, Guimali returned home.
 David Dacko appointed him as the Deputy Minister of Justice on 17 August 1960.
 His position within the Ministry of Justice was elevated from deputy to minister on 2 January 1961, a position that he served until 11 January 1964.
 While serving as a minister of justice, he served as the head of the Central African Republic goodwill mission when he went to Guinea in 1962 and was appointed as a Chairman of Constitutional Council.

 Dacko named Guimali as a Minister of Foreign Affairs on 11 January 1964.
 In the Saint-Sylvestre coup d'état, he was arrested on 1 January 1966 by a group of soldiers led by Auguste Mbongo.
 He was tortured in the back with rifle butts and face by slapping, causing injury to his left eye.
-In the evening, Bokassa released Guimali along with Dominique Guéret, Jean-Arthur Bandio, Maurice Maïdou, and El Hadj Bouari.
+In the evening, Bokassa released Guimali along with Dominique Gueret, Jean-Arthur Bandio, Maurice Maïdou, and El Hadj Bouari.

 After Guimali's release from brief detention, Bokassa reappointed him as Minister of Foreign Affairs on 4 January 1966.
 As a minister of foreign affairs, he conveyed the messages to the chargé d'affaires of the People's Republic of China to the Central African Republic, Keng Ying, on the CAR diplomatic break off with the PRC and expulsion of all Chinese nationals in the country within 48 hours in early January 1966.
 One year later, on 12 January 1967, he served as the Minister of Justice.
 Meanwhile, he was also nominated as a Vice President of the Central African Republic Red Cross Society on 31 March 1967.
 He then became the Minister of Finance on 13 February 1968 for two years.
 As a minister of finance, he joined the Board of Directors of Bakouma Uranium Mining Company.
 On 4 February 1970, he served again as the Minister of Justice.

 Bokassa had high trust in Guimali and appointed him to a position equal to the prime minister, vice president responsible for justice, on 25 June 1970.
 Bokassa then nominated Guimali as the chairman of the Supreme Court on 13 September 1971.
 He served as the Chairman of the Supreme Court until he decided to retire on 1 February 1974.